The Paisley Gate: The Tantra of Psychedelia

 So how do we express and characterize the relationship between psychedelics and dharma practice?
 The conventional answer, offered by many once-tripping Buddhists, is that drugs “open the door.”
 Without much work or knowledge on the part of the user, psychedelics can crack open consensus reality, expand identity beyond the confines of the conventional self, induce ego-death, and unveil the connection between mind and the totality of the real.
 However “inauthentic” these experiences may be judged to be, many people respond to them by turning to Eastern practice in order to extend, comprehend, and deepen their insights.
 Once their practice has stabilized and opened up, many of these people abandon drugs as needless or even harmful distractions.
 In this view, spiritual practice becomes something like the lift-off of Apollo 11.
 Drugs point you towards the moon of enlightenment, and somewhat violently thrust you away from the gravity of consensus reality.
 Having done so, they can then be abandoned like the early stages of a rocket.
 Or as Alan Watts quipped, “Once you get the message, hang up the phone.”

 Here psychedelics, once again, play the role of a liminal technology.
 That is, like a doorway or a telephone, they stand in-betwixt and in-between, shuttling mind over a threshold.
-However, while the image of door-opener certainly jibes with many people’s life experiences, it also serves to cordon off and subtly undermine the full force of psychedelic experience — not to mention their ongoing potential for insight.
+However, while the image of door-opener certainly jibes with many people’s life experiences, it also serves to cordon off and subtly undermine the full force of psychedelic experience — not to mention their ongoing potential for spiritual insight.
 In other words, once drugs become nothing but expendable tools, the experiences they help provide (with more than a little help from the mind) can be ignored without being wholeheartedly denied.
 In Zen terms, they can be dispensed with as nothing more than “makyo.”

-But what happens when serious practitioners continue to follow what Dale Pendell calls “the poison path”?
+But what happens when serious practitioners continue to follow what the Buddhist and poet Dale Pendell calls “the poison path”?
 What happens when you open the door and don’t shut it tightly behind you?
 Here is where the real controversy begins.
 No-one’s logging any numbers, but I suspect that a healthy chunk of self-identified practicing American Buddhists keep at least occasional dates with the writhing, world-rending void lurking in the heart of psychedelic hyperspace.
 But I also suspect that, if asked to render judgment on such activities, most dharma teachers would deliver a fat thumbs down.
 Indeed, psychedelic spirituality may well be the only real heresy in American Buddhism (except for maybe voting Republican).
 Heresy, though, is a Western concept, the stuff of witch burnings and gnostic cults.
 And though serious psychedelic culture certainly has its gnostic aspects, in the context of American Buddhism, it is perhaps best described as a kind of tantra — a crude and scandalous one for sure, but homegrown at least, arising from our “native” tradition of countercultural craziness.

 Given the generally cheesy spectacle of American neo-tantric sexology, I want to emphasize that I am not claiming that psychedelics have much of anything to do with authentic Asian tantra, an immensely rich and complex tradition about which I have only a scattering of book learning.
 Nonetheless, in the spirit of productive analogies rather than proclamations of metaphysical truth, I’d like to suggest a number of intriguing parallels.
 The most obvious one is secrecy.
 Despite their crucial role in the propagation of American Buddhism, psychedelics are basically not the stuff of dharma talks, or Shambhala books, or Tricycle articles.
 Discussions occur within the context of sangha and teacher-student relationships, but only selectively and probably not very often at all.
 One reason for this secrecy derives from another similarity: as with the panca-tattva practices of “left-handed” tantric adepts, who, among other things, ritually consume booze, fish, and meat, the materials of psychedelic Buddhism are socially unsanctioned — literally, “against the law.”
 In fact, the condemnation that surrounds psychedelics may actually lend them some of their esoteric power, just as the negative social mores surrounding meat, alcohol, and sexual congress in traditional India contribute a certain antinomian buzz to the feistier tantric practices.